 Fall 2018 Calendar of Events

-Join us this fall for a series of exhibitions, film screenings, and music that explore how art is used to draw people together, invite dialog, and work towards justice in Mexico, Guatemala, and right here in Chicago!
+Join us this fall for a series of exhibitions, film screenings, and music that explore how art is used to draw people together, invite dialogue, and work towards justice in Mexico, Guatemala, and right here in Chicago!

 Original Blessing – A Guatemalan Journey